Frequently Asked Questions - Attendance

 15. What about homework, if my child is absent can I request homework to be sent home?

 Students are given the opportunity to makeup schoolwork missed due to illness or a valid excused absence upon their return.
 As a general policy, a student is allowed 1(one) day to complete make-up work for each day of excused absence from school.
-Teachers post work to their website so there will be an opportunity to get the work there and turn it in per policy.
-On the third day of absence, students or parents may request homework by contacting the Counseling Office.
+Teachers post work to their websites so there will be an opportunity to get the work there and turn it in per policy.